IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/02_smart_contracts.md

 ### Key Functions

-*   `deposit()`: Allows a user to deposit USDC into the savings pool.
+*   `deposit()`: Allows a user to deposit LabUSDT into the savings pool.
 It also tracks the user's weekly savings streak.
 *   `withdraw()`: Allows a user to withdraw their savings.
 *   `consecutiveWeeks()`: Returns the number of consecutive weeks a user has made a deposit.